NLCR/CZIDLO/README.md

    ```

    Bear in mind that there allways exists default context.xml in each war
    so it will be copied into `$TOMCAT_HOME/webapps/$APPLICATION_NAME/META-INF/context.xml` when the application is (re)deployed.

-4. All modules installed on the same machine should set property `resolver.admin.logFile` to the same file so that admin logs of all modules
+4. Application run on same server should set property `resolver.admin.logFile` to the same file so that admin logs of all modules
    are accessible through web interface.

-5. Web applications web and `processDataServer` need that database for processes and OAI Adapter xsl transformations is initialized.
+5. Web applications `web` and `processDataServer` need that database for processes and OAI Adapter xsl transformations is initialized.

    Applications access this database by hibernate (unlike core databese where pure JDBC is used).